 Christ calls each of us to follow his example, loving others as he has loved us.
 This begins in our own homes.
 Prompt children to look for ways they can help others at home, at school and in the community.
 Teach them how to be accepting of differences and find common ground.
 Coach them through conflicts with siblings and peers so they can learn effective ways to solve problems and get along with others.

-Let us not let terrorism keep us from living our lives with confidence, joy and hope.
+Let us not let these events keep us from living our lives with confidence, joy and hope.
 One of the most commonly repeated sayings in Scripture is, “Do not be afraid.”
 Instead, let’s turn to God and work together with him to build a world where all can live in safety and peace.